kalviumcommunity/MotivateMe/README.md

-# 🧠 Daily Motivation Bot - GenAI Project
+# 🧠 MotivateMe - GenAI Project

-Welcome to the **Daily Motivation Bot**, a CLI-based GenAI agent that helps users stay motivated by generating personalized quotes based on their current mood.
+Welcome to the **MotivateMe**, a CLI-based GenAI agent that helps users stay motivated by generating personalized quotes based on their current mood.

 This project was created as part of the **Kalvium course on Developing AI Agents using GenAI**.